andrewkrug/securing-the-cloud-supplemental/labs/03-lesson/02/02-running-cloudmapper.md

 6. Generate audit findings!
 Run `python cloudmapper.py report --account YOUR_ACCOUNT`

-> Observe the result in /web
+> Observe the result in /web, particularly web/account-data/report.html in a browser.

 7. You can now also run `python cloudmapper.py webserver`